Acoustics research centre

 And this is an excerpt extracted from a recording of a band called 'The Imagined Village' playing a folk song called 'Cold Hailey Windy Night':

 So far, the project has attracted a great deal of publicity.
 Since the first measurements were taken in 2008 this work has featured in various websites, including the National Geographic, a TV documentary for the History Channel and an article for New Scientist written by our colleague Professor Trevor Cox.
-The work has also been presented at the first Acoustics of Ancient Theatres Conference (Patras, Greece, 2008) and been invited for publication in a special issue of the Journal Acta Acustica United with Acustica.
+The work has also been presented at the first Acoustics of Ancient Theatres Conference (Patras, Greece, 2008) and been published in the Journal Acta Acustica United with Acustica.
 More recently it has been reported in websites such as the BBC, The Guardian and Scientific American, among others.

 A number of invited lectures have also taken place to present this work to a public audience.
 Wave field synthesis renditions of the sound of Stonehenge have been presented at Museum of Science and Industry in Manchester and at the inaugural event for the BBC Audio Research Partnership at Media City: UK.
 A permanent rendition can be heard in our Acoustic Research Labs in the Newton building.